-Lab 3: Case Study Overall time: 20 minutes
+Lab 3: Case Study

 Briefcase

 Before the class enter, draw an outline of a person on the board and have the prepared briefcase/bag somewhere visible to the class.
 The briefcase/bag can be filled with any objects from your house or school that will help to inspire the class to imagine a character that may own the objects.